What To Do If You’ve Had a Mortgage Declined After an AIP

 What to do if you’ve been declined after an AIP by a specific lender

-The brokers we work with can help you regardless of which mortgage lender declined you either at the AIP phase or after it.
+Our advisors can help you regardless of which mortgage lender declined you either at the AIP phase or after.
 But we have standalone guides for people who have been declined by a specific lender that you might want to read before making an enquiry…

 Article key takeaways